hrimar/ExerciseRepo-SoftUni/README.md

 # ExerciseRepo-SoftUni
+This projecy will contain also new brances...
-Repo made for exercises
+Repo made for exercises.
-We resolved the conflict!
+Hello, again!